Detailed Guide forLandscaping and Groundskeeping Workers in California

 Projections of Employment

-In California, the number of Landscaping and Groundskeeping Workers is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Landscaping and Groundskeeping Workers are expected to increase by 13.8 percent, or 19,000 jobs between 2012 and 2022.
+In California, the number of Landscaping and Groundskeeping Workers is expected to grow slower than average growth rate for all occupations.
+Jobs for Landscaping and Groundskeeping Workers are expected to increase by 10.6 percent, or 15,200 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|